An Information-Theoretic Approach to Joint Sensing and Communication: Introduction

+Our work is the first information-theoretic work on joint sensing and communication.
+We emphasize the difference to the information-theoretic works in \cite{kim2008state,zhang2011joint,choudhuri2013causal, Shraga,Sibi} where sensing (state-estimation) is performed at the receiver and not at the transmitter, which models different real-world applications.
+In \cite{kim2008state,choudhuri2013causal, Shraga,Sibi}, the transmitter even knows the state a priori.

-Such an observation motivates us to study the fundamental limit of joint sensing and communication from an information theretical perspective.
-To this end, we build on a simple single-user communication model where a transmitter exploits strictly causal channel output, or {\it generalized feedback}, for state sensing while a receiver has perfect state knowledge \cite{kobayashi2018joint}.
-The proposed model captures two underlying assumptions used in radar signal processing.
-On the one hand, generalized feedback captures the inherently passive nature of the backscattered signal observed at the transmitter, which cannot be controlled but is determined by its surrounding environment.
-On the other hand, state sensing is performed based on a known waveform as it is chosen by the transmitter itself.
-The goal is to design a synergistic waveform that optimizes some tradeoff{s} between sensing and communication qualities.
-Towards this goal, we consider the {\it capacity-distortion tradeoff} that suitably balances between two ultimate goals, i.e. maximizing the communication rate and minimizing the state estimation error or distortion.
-Notice that the capacity-distortion tradeoff has been studied in the context of so-called state communication, where a transmitter with state knowledge wishes to convey the state to a receiver with no state knowledge \cite{kim2008state,zhang2011joint,choudhuri2013causal}.
+In this paper, we build on a simple single-transmitter communication model with a discrete memoryless channel and independent and identically distributed (i.i.d.) state-sequences.
+The transmitter observes strictly causal {\it generalized feedback signals}, used for state sensing, while each receiver is assumed to perfectly know its corresponding channel state.
+The generalized feedback model captures two underlying assumptions used in radar signal processing.
+On the one hand, it captures the inherently passive nature of the backscattered signal observed at the transmitter, which cannot be controlled but is determined by its surrounding environment.
+On the other hand, it models the fact that the backscattered signal depends on the waveform employed by the transmitter.
+It is thus clear, that the employed waveform affects both the communication and sensing performances of the system and should be designed in a synergistic manner.
+Our goal is to characterize the fundamental tradeoff between the communication and sensing performance of such systems and the improvements an optimally designed scheme achieves over the separation scheme (i.e., the described basic TS) and over integrated systems that either prioritize sensing or communication (i.e., above described improved TS).
+To this purpose, we consider the {\it capacity-distortion tradeoff} as a performance measure since it suitably balances between two ultimate objectives: maximizing communication rate and minimizing state estimation error or {\it{distortion}}.
+The presented model was introduced in our conference publications \cite{kobayashi2018joint,ahmadipour2021joint} and was also extended to the two-user multiple-access channel in \cite{kobayashi2019joint, ahmadipour2022jointMAC}.